Dua Lipa Exposes Booty In Cut-Out Fishnets And Barely-There Bodysuit

 "She is a goddess," a fourth fan commented with two yellow hearts.

-The cover proved a hit, as the upload has received more than 140,800 likes so far.
+The cover proved to be a hit, as the upload has received more than 140,800 likes so far.

 The big reveal came as Dua gave her fans a treat on her own Instagram account this week.
 She shared two stunning photos of herself that appeared to be taken during her recent Mexican vacation with boyfriend Anwar Hadid.

 Dua posed in a super short blue and green gingham dress with large cut-outs on either side of her torso and over her chest.
-She seemingly posed at the beach and flashed plenty of her tanned legs as her sun kissed skin glowed.
+She posed at the beach and flashed plenty of her tanned legs as her sun kissed skin glowed.